a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/04. DOM Introduction/README.txt

 Write a JS function that finds the first table in a document and sums the values in the last column.
 The result is then displayed in an element with ID "sum".

+07. Extract Parenthesis
+Write a JS function that when executed, extracts all parenthesized text from a target paragraph by given element ID.
+The result is a string, joined by "; " (semicolon, space).